enkidevs/curriculum/tech-interviews/tech-interviews-core/tech-interviews-overview/whiteboard-interviews.md

 If you feel stuck or make a mistake, don't worry!

-**Take a deep breath, ask questions, and most importantly, explain your thought process out loud.**
+**Take a deep breath, ask questions, and, most importantly, explain your thought process out loud.**

 > 💡 The interviewers are often more interested in learning how you approach a problem than whether you solve it successfully.